pseudomuto/protoc-gen-doc/README.md

 Buffers compiler (`protoc`).
 The plugin can generate HTML, DocBook or Markdown documentation from comments in your `.proto` files.

-The plugin depends on QtCore from Qt 5.

 ## Building the Plugin

 Run `qmake` followed by `make` to build the plugin.
+The plugin depends only on QtCore from Qt 5.

 ## Invoking the Plugin